All posts

 Why volume is the wrong move pre-PMF

-What the early-stage outbound loop actually looks like
+What the early-stage outbound loop looks like

-The infrastructure you actually need at pre-seed
+The infrastructure you need at pre-seed

 Don’t send from your primary domain